 The big screen has taught us plenty of life lessons since the creation of film.
-We’ve rambled through a collection of trucking films and compared summaries and comedic tag-lines to give you our top 3 trucking lessons from some pretty iconic cinematographic work.
-We encourage you to watch these films if you haven’t already, or re-watch them to freshen up on the lessons they provide.
+We’ve rambled through a collection of trucking films and compared summaries and comedic taglines to give you our top 3 trucking lessons from some pretty iconic movies.
+We encourage you to watch these films if you haven’t already or maybe re-watch them!

 Big Rigs On The Big Screen

 Starring Dwayne Johnson, Benjamin Bratt, and a 2009 Freightliner Coronado, this film captures the essence of fatherhood.
 Johnson, an owner of a successful transportation company tries to free his innocent son, who is facing 10 years in prison after being set up by an acquaintance.
 As a businessman and father with past regrets of being neglectful, he stops at no end to free his son.
 Risking his successful business credibility, as an informant, to smuggle narcotics across the border and even manipulate and expose one of the biggest kingpins.
 In this film Johnson proves himself to be one tough trucker.

 Fun Fact: This film is based on the true story of James Settembrino who worked as an informant to lower his son’s sentence.

 What you can learn: The success of the transportation company owned by Johnson’s character was created by his determination to help his family.
 This determination eventually led to neglect of his family’s needs and ended with divorce.
 The transportation industry can be demanding, but remember what matters most.